axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-task-list/index.rst

    |detailed-task-information-data-description|

 #.
-Histories, you may add additional notes which is described below
+Histories, you may add additional notes which are described below

    |detailed-task-information-note|

 #.
 Documents, these documents once attached to the case are
    available on all tasks.
-You may add or delete documents which his described in the HowTo’s below.
+You may add or delete documents described in the HowTo’s below.

    |detailed-task-information-documents|